Callenwood Wavefinder - First part

 The ground here is dry enough, flat enough.

 Thin veils of snow whirl around the copper pylons lining the last stretch of the path.
-Just outside the planetarium doors a magpie is waiting.
-Waiting might be an overstatement, considering it is minding its own business jumping around collecting strands of moss from the cracks between the cobble.
-It's almost freezing.
-Approaching a pair of gilded glass doors, this entrance leads through a larger greenhouse wing, half buried in the mountainside.
-The magpie's entourage of smaller white birds don't seem to be helping much with the collecting of moss.
-The sight of the flock, forming, reforming and scattering, almost like a cloud of snow blowing in the wind, is quite amusing.
+Slush is forming around their bases as the crystals compete with the rain.
+Right outside the Planetarium gate a magpie is waiting.
+Waiting might be an overstatement, it is minding its own business jumping around collecting strands of moss from the cracks between the cobble.
+It's almost freezing yet the drizzle is picking up.
+Approaching the pair of gilded glass doors, this entrance leads through a larger greenhouse wing, half buried in the mountainside.
+The magpie's entourage of smaller white birds don't seem to be helping much with the moss collecting.
+The sight of the flock, forming, reforming and scattering is quite amusing.
+Almost in sync the whisps of snow blowing in the wind.

 A slumbering shell.

-A figure is curled up at the end of the long hallway, no larger than a medium sized sack of beans, or perhaps the size of the rock I discarded the spent capsule under.
+A figure is curled up at the end of the long hallway, no larger than a medium sized sack of beans.
 A single candle is burning on its head.
 I can feel the pulse of the flame as it soaks up the wax, whispering, illuminating the walls surrounding it.
 I take a few more steps and feel a pair of tired eyes peering out toward me under the cords of wax dripping.

 “Your socks are slippery” I state the obvious with a bashful grin as I look down at the large eyes staring back up at me.

-A bed roll in the study shouldn't be a problem tonight.
+A bed roll in the study shouldn't be a problem.
 Warm and dry.

 This album was made possible thanks to all of you listening, and supporting my work, I am deeply grateful for being able to continue creating.